aditya-xq/AutoProject/README.md

 - **Bun**: Make sure you have the latest version of Bun installed.
 - **Linear Account**: Create an account on [Linear](https://linear.app/) and generate your API key.
 - **Gemini API Key**: Get the API key from [https://ai.google.dev/](https://ai.google.dev/).
+- **Groq API Key**: Get the API key from [https://console.groq.com/keys](https://console.groq.com/keys).
+- In case you want to run local inference with LM Studio, the server must be kept running in the default port.

 ### Installation
 1. Clone the repository: